 Step 3: Trace and Cut Templates on Foam

-If you have problem seeing the light pencil lines as you're cutting, you can use a ballpoint pen called a friction pen.
+If you have trouble seeing the light pencil lines as you're cutting, you can use a ballpoint pen called a Frixion pen.
 The lines you make using this pen can be erased!

-Remember cut out the foam shapes following the same guidelines as in Step 2.
+Remember to cut out the foam shapes following the same guidelines as in Step 2.